elibarrow/BAE305-SP24-Lab3/README.md

 ## Lab Assignment Specific Items ##

-For Lab 4, the following materials are required:
+For Lab 3, the following materials are required:

-• 2 Digital Multi-meter (DMM): Fluke 87
+• A Digital Multi-meter (DMM): Fluke 87

-• 2 DC Power Supply: Global Specialties 1403
+• A DC Power Supply: Global Specialties 1403

-•	9 Resistors: 1 kΩ, 4.7 kΩ, 8.2 kΩ, two 68 kΩ, 150 kΩ, 270 kΩ, 330 kΩ, 1.5 MΩ

-• 2	Capacitors: 1nF and 100 nF

-• A Function Generator: Global Specialties 2001A
+•	3 Resistors: 2.2Ω, 270Ω, 1kΩ

-•	An LM741 Op Amp
+•	An LED (any type)

+•	A sliding switch (from the Sparkfun inventor’s kit)

+•	An electric motor (from the Sparkfun inventor's kit)

+•	A NTE 125 diode

 •	A 1kΩ trimmer potentiometer

+•	A TIP31C transistor

-No code is required to complete Lab 4
+No code is required to complete Lab 3
 ## Part 1 - LED Driving Circuits ##

  The first 2 questions of Part 1 of this lab were based on the circuit in the picture shown below.